-Setup in Marketo is relatively straightforward.
+Setting up a new Marketo integration is relatively straightforward.
 It involves creating a new user with API-only access and a custom service which will allow FeedOtter to authenticate against your Marketo account.
 We created this condensed help topic based on documentation provided by Marketo here.

 Give the new role a name and description.
 In this example we called it “API Role” to remind us in the future why it was created.
 Under permissions, expand the Access API section and check the following 2 permissions:

 Now create an API-only user.
-This is the user account FeedOtter will use to Authenticate against Marketo’s API.
+This is the user account FeedOtter will use to authenticate against the Marketo API.
 Navigate to the Users tab, and click the Invite New User button.